MichaelCharles/clay_containers/README.md

 In the previous example the `ClayContainer` was given `height` and `width` since it has no child.
 `ClayContainer` behaves the same as a normal `Container` and needs to be either given `height` and `width` or a `child` to be visible.
-I've also included `Padding` so that the text didn't end up flesh with the edge of the container.
+In the following example, the `ClayContainer` will receive a child.
+However, I'm going to wrap that child in some `Padding` in order to make sure it isn't flesh with the edge of the parent container.

 ```
 ClayContainer(